Michael Peers: Life and career

-Peers speaks English, French, Spanish, German and Russian.
-He is married with three children and four grandchildren.
-He currently resides in Toronto, Ontario where he is Ecumenist-in-Residence at the Toronto School of Theology.
+Peers spoke English, French, Spanish, German and Russian.
+He was married with three children and four grandchildren.
 In 2006 his Grace Notes: Journeying With the Primate, 1995–2004 (ISBN 1-55126-437-4), a collection of his monthly columns in the Anglican Journal, was published, and in 2007 his The Anglican Episcopate in Canada: Volume IV, 1977–2007.

-Peers is now confessor to the monastery of the Society of St. John the Evangelist in Boston.
-He is also Ecumenist in Residence at the Toronto School of Theology.
+Peers was later confessor to the monastery of the Society of St. John the Evangelist in Boston and Ecumenist in Residence at the Toronto School of Theology.

+Michael Peers died on 27 July 2023, at the age of 88.

 Ministry on the prairies

 Having come from a background that might have suggested to prairie folk that he was an "eastern" élitist, Peers quickly established himself as keen sympathiser with the ideals of prairie populism.
 Rural Saskatchewanians quickly perceived that Peers was their ardent supporter—that the ideals of prairie populism were his own ideals—and that his obvious membership in the Canadian élite was entirely to their advantage.
 The life of a prairie bishop is one of endless travel along the highways and byways of the prairie hinterland: in the course of such travels Peers made long and lasting friendships with many members of the Saskatchewan leadership, as with many grassroots Saskatchewanians, and these friendships amply informed the national and worldwide ministry of his primacy.